Does Advertising For Female-Only Tenants Violate Fair Housing Laws?

 Remember, great tenants come from all walks of life, and Suffolk has plenty of excellent male tenants and families who can meet your expectations.
 Taking the time to fairly evaluate all applicants ensures you’re making the best decision for your property.

-How to Find the Best Tenants Fairly
+How to Comply With Fair Housing Laws and Find the Best Tenants

 Rather than risking discrimination claims, focus on creating a comprehensive and fair tenant screening process.
 A well-structured process helps you identify responsible tenants without violating any laws.